eNMS-automation/eNMS/docs/source/automation/service_editor.md

 This section contains all parameters that are specific to the service type.
-For instance, the "Netmiko Configuration" service that uses Netmiko to push a configuration will display Netmiko parameters (delay factor, timeout, etc) and a field to enter the configuration to push to the device.
+For instance, the "Netmiko Configuration" service that uses Netmiko to push a configuration will display Netmiko parameters (delay factor, timeout, etc.) and a field to enter the configuration to push to the device.

 ![Service Editor Step2](../_static/automation/services/service_editor_step2.png)